by Michael Damico

 Art Season Planning Basics

 Conversely, I see something else happen pretty frequently.
 Artists will sometimes wait until the busy art season has begun, then sell a piece to finance the cost of the scan.
 Inevitably, this leads to a lot of pressure to do everything too fast.
 This definitely increases the chances of someone getting grumpy.
 Particularly, the person to whom you’re trying to sell artwork.
-I’m certainly not 100% opposed to financing your scanning sales when you sell an original.
+I’m definitely not opposed to financing your scanning sales when you sell an original.
 Sometimes that is quite literally your only option.
 But let it be your last option because it always complicates things for us, you, and your customer.

 Planning for Unexpected Opportunities